-“Terrifyingly intelligent”, “a brilliant lawyer”, “a compelling advocate”, “utterly dedicated”, “exceptionally gifted”, “fantastic both on his feet and on paper”, “a very creative advocate”, “his energy and intelligence are exceptional”, “combines intellectual brilliance with excellent communication skills and a willingness to grasp the practical and commercial realities of a case”, “has a very good feel for what the court is interested in”, “if one needs to employ serious brain power he’s the right person to go to”, “gets his teeth into anything and always resolves the situation”, “exceptionally easy to work with”, “good fun”, “totally down to earth”, “has no airs about him at all”, “A cut above the rest, he has a huge brain but remains humble, engaging and commercial” (current or past editions of Chambers & Partners or Legal 500).
+“Terrifyingly intelligent”, “a brilliant lawyer”, “a compelling advocate”, “utterly dedicated”, “exceptionally gifted”, “fantastic both on his feet and on paper”, “calm under fire”, “a very creative advocate”, “his submissions are rapier sharp”, “his energy and intelligence are exceptional”, “combines intellectual brilliance with excellent communication skills and a willingness to grasp the practical and commercial realities of a case”, “has a very good feel for what the court is interested in”, “an absolute star: razor-sharp, totally devoted to his cases and clients, covers every single detail of the case – and comes up with creative solutions to the hardest problems”, “a cool head under pressure”, “if one needs to employ serious brain power he’s the right person to go to”, “gets his teeth into anything and always resolves the situation”, “exceptionally easy to work with”, “good fun”, “totally down to earth”, “extraordinarily hard working”, “has no airs about him at all”, “A cut above the rest, he has a huge brain but remains humble, engaging and commercial” (current or past editions of Chambers & Partners or Legal 500).

 James has a wide-ranging practice specialising in commercial, public and regulatory law.